dotnsf/doodle_share/README.md

 - First, administrator need to access to /view so that it can handle all client.

-- Then user may access to /?name=(username) with their smartphone. username can be duplicated, but we need to distinguish from them.
+- Then user may access to / with their smartphone, and input his/her name.

 - When user draw their doodle in their smartphone, all doodles would be shown in /view screen.